Thenewtechgu/Keyey/README.md

 # Keyey
-A custom made 75 percent keyboard powered by the Raspberry pi Pico. ( Might upgrade to the pico 2 W and give it a batery)
+A custom made 75 percent keyboard powered by the RP2350.
+It has bluetooth and a 2000mah batterry